aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/upgrade-materials-to-pbr/_index.md

 A: Yes, you can use Aspose.3D for both personal and commercial projects.
 Visit the [purchase page](https://purchase.aspose.com/buy) for licensing details.

 **Q: Is there a free trial available?**
-A: Yes, you can access a free trial [here](https://releases.aspose.com/).
+A: Yes, you can access a free trial [free trial download page](https://releases.aspose.com/).

 **Q: Where can I find support for Aspose.3D?**
 A: Explore the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) for community support.

 **Q: How do I obtain a temporary license for Aspose.3D?**
-A: Visit [this link](https://purchase.aspose.com/temporary-license/) for temporary license information.
+A: Visit the [temporary license page](https://purchase.aspose.com/temporary-license/) for temporary license information.

 ## Conclusion